cellengine/cellengine-python-toolkit/CONTRIBUTING.md

 ### Running tests

-Unit tests run with `python3 -m pytest`.

-The integration tests need CellEngine credentials to run.
+Tests run with `python3 -m pytest`.
+These need CellEngine credentials to run.
 In CI, these are provided by GitHub secrets.
-Locally, you need to set environment variables:
+Locally, you need to set environment
+variables:

 ```sh
 CELLENGINE_USERNAME="..."